 During her time at NPCA, Amanda has been trained as a Justice, Equity, Diversity, and Inclusion facilitator.
 In this role, she and a small team of dedicated staff help NPCA’s internal culture authentically welcome and celebrate diverse backgrounds and thought and equip our field efforts to humbly and intentionally support broader and more inclusive enjoyment of our national parks.

 Prior to joining NPCA in January 2016, Amanda led advocacy and policy campaigns for Chesapeake Bay Foundation and Potomac Conservancy, conservation nonprofits in the Mid-Atlantic.
-Amanda, her husband, and two dogs live in Fort Collins, CO where Amanda works remotely.
+Amanda, her husband, and two dogs live in Bozeman, MT where Amanda works remotely.
 Never able to shake the impact of this park’s majestic wildlife, incomparable geologic features, and truly enchanting landscapes, Amanda’s favorite park is Yellowstone National Park.
 A New Englander at heart, though, Amanda will always hold special regard for Cape Cod National Seashore.